heiner/dylaniki/Blood_on_the_Tracks.md

 </em>Blood on the Tracks.

-When Dylan wants a “real” B sound, as in the outtake [Up to Me](/wiki/Up to Me "wikilink") he uses the barre 777777.
+When Dylan wants a “real” B sound, as in the outtake [Up to Me](Up to Me "wikilink") he uses the barre 777777.

 Two more figures should be mentioned: